estnltk/estnltk/tutorials/taggers/rule_taggers/README.md

 * [SpanTagger](span_tagger.ipynb) tags spans on a pre-annotated layer of the Text object
 * [Vocabulary](vocabulary.ipynb) is an input data object for SpanTagger, PhraseTagger, RegexTagger.

+🛠️ How to build rules upon dependency syntax?:

+* [DepChainTagger and DepChildTagger](dep_chain_tagger.ipynb) tag words based on their dependency syntactic relations and morphosyntactic features;